michaelpettorosso/homebridge-connect-my-pool-home-automation/README.md

 ### Notes

-Only readonly at the moment and have only tested with my setup, not very configurable at the moment, I have EVO pool pump, EVO gas heater, spa jets and spa blower and lights.
+At the moment and have only tested with my setup, I have EVO pool pump, EVO gas heater, spa jets and spa blower and lights.